polvoronmilkee/snaq/README.md

 - **Objectives**
   - Eat the apple with the correct answer
   - Gain points & length with correct bites
-  - Lose lives with wrong answers (“Yuck!” reaction)
+  - Lose lives with wrong answers

 - **Power-Ups**
   - **Shield** – Blocks one mistake when lives are low